How Librarians Can Support Your Course

-Example: Reference & Instruction librarians have served as guest discussants, engaging students in conversations on such topics as copyright law, scholarly communication, the PATRIOT Act, and reliability of information.
+Example: Research & Instruction librarians have served as guest discussants, engaging students in conversations on such topics as copyright law, scholarly communication, the PATRIOT Act, and reliability of information.
 This provided students with an opportunity to explore complex issues related to information.

 - Hold research appointments.Faculty may encourage students to sign up for an individual research consultation with a librarian to develop research strategies for a particular research paper or project.

 Example: Librarians met individually with students in Professor Bill Bowman's HIST 418.
 Librarians helped students identify and utilize primary and secondary sources for their research on Nazism and life inside the Third Reich.